U.S. House passes bill guaranteeing contraception access, with eight GOP votes - NewsBreak

 WASHINGTON — The U.S. House voted mostly along party lines Thursday to send the Senate legislation that would guarantee people the right to use contraception without government interference.

-Eight Republicans, including Brian Fitzpatrick of Pennsylvania, Anthony Gonzalez of Ohio, Maria Salazar of Florida and Fred Upton of Michigan voted to approve the bill.
+Eight Republicans voted to approve the bill.
 Republicans Bob Gibbs of Ohio and Mike Kelly of Pennsylvania voted present.

-Idaho’s Republican Reps.
-Russ Fulcher and Mike Simpson voted against the measure.

 In the weeks since the Supreme Court decision on abortion, lawmakers have repeatedly pointed to Associate Justice Clarence Thomas’ opinion in the case, where he called on his colleagues to “reconsider all of this Court’s substantive due process precedents” that are based on the same legal logic that protected the right to abortion.